Healthier than deep-fried with delicious sourdough flavor, these juicy crispy baked sourdough chicken strips are sure to become a family favorite.

 Remove the chicken from the refrigerator 20 minutes before baking.
 This will allow the chicken to come to room temperature.
 The room-temperature chicken will cook more evenly.

-Transfer to a shallow bowl like a pie plate and stir in the parmesan cheese.
+Step 4: Transfer the bread crumbs to a shallow bowl, like a pie plate, and stir in the parmesan cheese.

 Dip chicken strips into the sourdough batter.

-Place the coated tenders on the wire rack and spray lightly with oil.
+Step 7: Place the coated tenders on the wire rack and spray lightly with oil.
 Flip and spray the second side with oil.
-Bake for 15 to 20 minutes until the internal temperature is 165 degrees Fahrenheit.
+Bake for 15 to 20 minutes until the internal temperature is 165°F (74°C).

 Serving Suggestions